Blesern/Context-Streams-AI/README.md

 -Here is a link to [Cherokee Street Events](https://cherokeestreet.com/events)

--Here is a link to [Kaggle Craft Beer Sales](https://www.kaggle.com/datasets/podsyp/sales-in-craft-beer-bar) more material added here
+-Here is a link to [Kaggle Craft Beer Sales](https://www.kaggle.com/datasets/podsyp/sales-in-craft-beer-bar)

+-This week is tricky I used data from Toast our POS system which I can't give you.
+I had AI make up fictional but relative numbers.

+more material added here